davidhalter/jedi/README.rst

 auto-completion (and also I really hate project folders for my Python scripts).
 It's more of a refactoring suite.
 So I decided to do my own version of a completion, which would execute non-dangerous code.
 But I soon realized, that this wouldn't work.
-So I built an extremely recursive thing, that understands many of Python's key features.
+So I built an extremely recursive thing which understands many of Python's key features.

 By the way, I really tried to program it as understandable as possible.
-But I think understanding it might need some time, because of its recursive nature.
+But I think understanding it might need quite some time, because of its recursive nature.

 API-Design for IDEs